fuzailpalnak/fuzailpalnak.github.io/_posts/2020-07-21-perceptron.markdown

 </li>
 </ul>

-Combining the `Decision Rule` and `Learning Rule`, the perceptron algorithm is derived
+Combining the `Decision Rule` and `Learning Rule`, the perceptron classifier is derived
 ```python
 while True:
     miss_classified = 0